 The Board oversees various risks potentially affecting EnerSys both directly and indirectly through its committees.
 EnerSys has in place a risk management program that, among other things, is designed to identify risks across EnerSys with input from each business unit and function.
-Material risks are identified and prioritized by management, and each prioritized risk is referred to a committee of the Board or the full Board for oversight.
+Material risks are identified and prioritized by management and its risk committee that reports to the Audit Committee, and each prioritized risk is referred to the appropriate committee of the Board or the full Board for oversight.
 Members of the Board regularly review information regarding our credit, liquidity, and operations, as well as the risks associated with each.
 Also, the Compensation Committee periodically reviews the most important risks to EnerSys to ensure that compensation programs do not encourage excessive risk-taking.